at the races 11 Great Fall Canadian Races to Train for Right Now, Today!

 3. Niagara Falls International Marathon

-Run by iRun columnist Diane Chesla and Henri Ragetlie, two of the kindest people in the running world, this event is like nothing else in the world: it crosses the border in Buffalo and races along the Peace Bridge into Canada.
+This event is like nothing else in the world: it crosses the border in Buffalo and races along the Peace Bridge into Canada.
 For the scenic views and once in a lifetime experience, the Niagara Falls International Marathon, which first ran in 1974, is a must for any serious Canadian runner.
 This is a one-of-one singular experience.

 2. Marathon Beneva Quebec

 The Quebec City Marathon is scenic and iconic and totally reinvigorated for its big post-pandemic return.
 There’s a 2K for the kids and distances between 5K and the marathon, and the run is like a trip to Europe without leaving the country.
-For a truly epic running destination, Quebec City, beginning on September 30, can’t be beat.
+For a truly epic running destination, Quebec City, beginning on September 30-October 2, can’t be beat.

 1. TCS Toronto Waterfront Marathon